kaisenlinux/manpages-dev/packages/nslookup.md

        b. when the first argument is a hyphen (-) and the second argument is the host name or Internet address of a name server.

        Non-interactive mode is used when the name or Internet address of the host to be looked up is given as the first argument.
-The optional second argument specifies the host name  or  ad‐ dress of a name server.
+The optional second argument specifies the host name  or address of a name server.

        Options  can also be specified on the command line if they precede the arguments and are prefixed with a hyphen.
 For example, to change the default query type to host information, with an initial timeout of 10 seconds, type:

           nslookup -query=hinfo  -timeout=10